Fuzz Face: The legend

 Original Meatheads are very expensive, but you can clone your own for very little money.
 All the parts are readily available, and no transistor selection or matching is needed.
 You can try practically any silicon NPN transistors.
 They do affect the sound at least somewhat.
 Again, "different sounding components" can make one go insane so be advised.***

 As you can see, Meathead has no "Fuzz" control.
 If you want or need one, you can add 1k potentiometer to Q2 emitter just like in the germanium version.
 You should use 1k reverse logarithmic potentiometer for smooth response.
-I see no point of it, as it's always full gain anyway.
+I see no point of it, as it's always set to full gain anyway.

 I would like to point out you have to pay some big bucks for the original.
 I've seen prices up to 300€ and that's a lot for fuzz face.
 Even if it is as good as this.
 Build your own, it will cost you about 30€, if that.
 And of course, you can build yours in a smaller box.
 This will be a good candidate for 1590A project, if that is your thing.